pikulet/lumen/content/pages/resume.md

 ### Shopee Singapore | Engineer ###
 **May 2021 - Present**

-* Creating database products which improves the work efficiency of other software engineers in the organisation
+* Creating database products in the App Infra team.

 ### GovTech Singapore | Cybersecurity Engineer ###
 **May 2020 - Jul 2020**